babashka/sci/doc/fork-state-audit.md

   parent without running the delayed body in the parent;
 - before managed JVM promises, delivering a child promise delivered the parent promise;
-- mutating a child transient or array changed the object seen by the parent;
+- before affine rejection and built-in array copying, mutating a child transient or array changed the object seen by the parent;
 - using a memoized function in the child populated the cache used by parent;
 - a child `defmethod` installed the method in parent;
 - before self-describing atoms, child atom metadata changes appeared in the